 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 You probably already know that making raw dog food involves more than just serving your dog some raw meat.
-But it may interest you to know that raw dog food recipes can be still be quite easy and affordable to make, while still providing your dog with a balanced diet, without having to look to fattening starchy superfoods like sweet potatoes and brown rice.
+But I’m happy to let you know that raw dog food recipes can be still be quite easy and affordable to make, while still providing your dog with a balanced diet, without having to look to fattening starchy superfoods like sweet potatoes and brown rice.

 Like fresh dog food, raw diets do not undergo harmful processing and do not have preservatives, and therefore are dense in nutrients.
-Dogs that are under these diets are generally healthier and happier than those who eat exclusively dry food or other traditional store-bought dog foods.
+Dogs that are under these diets are generally healthier and happier than those who eat exclusively dry pet food or other traditional store-bought dog foods.
 Raw dog food recipes tend to have more crucial nutrients, such as protein and essential fatty acids.
-Plus, they’re more compatible with natural health supplements such as cod liver oil, making boosting your dog’s health that much easier.
+Plus, what I like the most about it is that they’re more compatible with natural health supplements such as cod liver oil, making boosting your dog’s health that much easier.

 Beef and Raw Egg Recipe

-This simple recipe is delicious yet affordable, as well as being high in protein.
+This simple raw dog food recipe is delicious yet affordable, as well as being high in protein.
 It works well as an everyday meal.
 Here’s what you need:

 - Low-fat beef (bone-in or ground): 5 lbs